Matthew Edgar: 2018

+Edgar re-gained his PDC Tour Card at Q–School, finishing 9th on the UK Q–School Order of Merit.

+On the 2018 PDC Pro Tour, he competed in the 2018 UK Open Qualifiers.

+At UK Open Qualifier 1 he defeated Adam Hunt 6–5 in a deciding leg, Mick McGowan 6–1, Mark Webster 6–5 in a deciding leg and Mervyn King 6–2 to reach the fourth round (Last 16), where he was beaten by Kyle Anderson, who averaged 107.32 to Edgar's 95.40, 6–2.

+At UK Open Qualifier 2, Edgar defeated Charlie Jackson 6–5 in a deciding leg and Philip Borthwick 6–4, then both Andrew Gilding and Cristo Reyes 6–5 in last-leg deciders.
+This meant Edgar reached the Last 16 in successive UK Open qualifiers, where he lost to Justin Pipe 6–5 in another deciding leg.

-Edgar re-gained his PDC Tour Card at 2018 Q school.
-Coming back onto the tour, he started with back-to-back last 16 runs in the UK Open Qualifiers held in Wigan and became a seed for the UK Open 2018.
-There, where he reached the 4th round for the 2nd time in his career, missing out 10–7 to Steve West following a 10–4 win over John Henderson in round 3.
-Edgar made his return to the European Rour in April 2018, going down 6–2 to Steve West in Saarbrücken.
+Edgar became the 23rd seed for the 2018 UK Open and entered in the third round.
+There, he achieved a 10–4 win over John Henderson, reaching the fourth round for the second time in his career, but lost to Steve West 10–7 in round 4.

+In April Edgar made his return to the PDC European Tour at the 2018 German Darts Open, where he lost to Steve West 6–2 in the first round.

 Edgar did enough on the Players Championship circuit to qualify for the 2018 Players Championship Finals where he met Michael van Gerwen in the first round and lost 6–2.
 He also managed to qualify for the 2019 PDC World Darts Championship through the ProTour.

 2019

 In the 2019 PDC World Darts Championship, Edgar played Darius Labanauskas in the first round and lost 3–1 despite winning the first set.

 Edgar started the year off placed world number 68, so to maintain his tour card for next season he needed to jump 4 places in the rankings.
 He played in the 2019 UK Open where he made the third round before losing to Ryan Searle 6–3.
 He qualified again for the Players Championship Finals that year and played Dave Chisnall in the first round.
 He lost 6–2.